 Xior looks to the upcoming 2025-2026 rental season with confidence.
-The continued growth of the student population and the early inflow of applications point to a throughout Europe.
+The continued growth of the student population and the early inflow of applications point to a promising academic year.
+The continuing shortage of quality student accommodation continues to drive demand for our services.
+Xior's unique pan-European platform offers students the advantage of having access to high-quality housing in various cities throughout Europe.
 Thanks to its strong brand name and close-knit community, students can easily move from one location to another.
 This makes studying in different locations not only possible, but also attractive and hassle-free.
-Xior ensures that students feel at home anywhere and can fully focus on their academic success
+Xior ensures that students feel at home anywhere and can fully focus on their academic success.